ongsalt/xm5-thing/readme.md

     - i saw vicinae do shit like `vicinae toggle` to communicate with the daemon
 - ~~learn to properly do dioxus ui~~
   - freya decided to nuke dioxus 😭😭😭😭
+  - im gonna use a web view if thing is really bad